 Topics will include community organizing fundamentals, such as leader identification, campaign planning, power analysis, and movement ecology.
-JOC-specific Content will focus on such areas as JOC history, Transformative Justice, and Self-care & Resilience Practices.
+JOC-specific Content will focus on JOC history, Transformative Justice, and Self-care & Resilience Practices.

 We seek Fellows who are eager to explore the connections between their unique Jewish and racial identities and are working for social change.
-We also seek to build a community in which all Jews, Jews with disabilities, Jews from working-class backgrounds, Jews-by-choice, and transgender and gender non-conforming Jews find a supportive environment that embraces their leadership and participation.
+We also seek to build a community where all Jews, Jews with disabilities, Jews from working-class backgrounds, Jews by choice, and transgender and gender-non-conforming Jews find a supportive environment that embraces their leadership and participation.

 The Outcomes for this Program are:

 - Fellows will gain skills to become effective changemakers, a deeper connection to Jewish wisdom, lifelong community, healing & growth, and robust new networks.